 The gardening season is here!
-It's an exciting time and has been made even more so by all of the new gardeners getting growing this year as a means of supplying their families and communities with fresh food during these uncertain times.
+It's an exciting time and has been made even more so by all of the new gardeners getting growing as a means of supplying their families and communities with fresh food.
 Below we've put together some friendly first-timer tips and, as always, we encourage you seasoned gardeners out there to share your wisdom widely and proudly.
 Your hard earned knowledge could help your neighbors and friends avoid some of the struggles that befall even the most experienced growers as the season heats up.

 Pick a Great Spot, or Adapt the Spot You've Got